Stephanie241/LinearRegressionProject/README.md

 -R-squared: The goodness of fit of the model.
 -Mean Squared Error (MSE): A measure of model accuracy.

-## Results and Visualizations
+## Results and Visualisations
 The results of the linear regression analysis are presented in a structured manner.
-Visualizations, including scatter plots, are generated to visualize the relationship between independent variables and life expectancy.
+Visualisations, including scatter plots, are generated to visualise the relationship between independent variables and life expectancy.

 ## Conclusion
 The project provides insights into the factors that impact life expectancy.
 It demonstrates how data analysis and linear regression can be used to quantify these relationships.
 The findings can be valuable for policymakers and healthcare professionals.